Staff assistance is available during regular business hours, Monday through Friday. To contact a staff administrator, please email email@example.com.

 - If I placed into CHE 2A or CHE 2AH, but really want to prepare for general chemistry, can I still take Workload Chemistry (WLD 41C) or ALEKS Preparatory Chemistry?

-If you have placed into CHE 2A or CHE 2AH, you cannot take Workload Chemistry (WLD 41C).
+If you have placed into CHE 2A or CHE 2AH, you may take Workload Chemistry (WLD 41C).
 Workload Chemistry is in-class course only offered in the Fall quarter.
-It is intended for students who do not place into CHE 2A or CHE 2AH because they did not post a qualifying score.
+It is intended for students who do not feel comfortable in their current skill set to take CHE 2A or CHE 2AH.
 Completing Workload Chemistry prepares students to retake the Chemistry Placement Exam.

 The ALEKS Preparatory Chemistry is available multiple times per year, and students may opt to complete this online course any time prior to enrolling in CHE 2A or CHE 2AH.
 Like Workload Chemistry (WLD 41C), the ALEKS Preparatory Chemistry prepares students to retake the Chemistry Placement Exam.